How to Get to Lombok from Bali (& Around the Island): Complete Transport Guide 2026

 How much does it cost to hire a car with driver in Lombok?

-Daily rates range from $25-$40 for a small car with driver to $100 for a larger van.
-Standard cars (Avanza/Xenia) typically cost $40-$50 per day, including driver, fuel, and 10-12 hours of daily use.
-This is often more economical than multiple taxi trips if you're exploring extensively.
+Daily rates usually range from $25–$40 for a small car up to around $100 for a larger van.
+Most rates include fuel, driver, and around 10–12 hours of daily use.

 Getting to and around Lombok isn't as seamless as Bali, but that's part of the charm.
 The island rewards travelers who plan ahead and approach transport with realistic expectations.

-The key is knowing what actually works in 2026—not relying on outdated information or apps that don't function here.
-With the right information (which you now have), getting around Lombok is totally manageable.
+The key is knowing what actually works in 2026, not relying on outdated information or apps that don't function here.
+With the right information, getting around Lombok is very manageable.

-Safe travels, and enjoy the adventure of discovering Indonesia's next favorite island.
+Safe travels, and enjoy the adventure of discovering one of Indonesia’s most exciting islands.